sergeyzoloto/java-sandbox/README.md

 ## Methods

 In the context of programming, particularly in object-oriented languages like Java, methods are blocks of code designed to perform a specific task.
 A method is associated with an object or a class and can manipulate the **state** (data) of that object or class.
 Methods are defined within a class and are used to express the **behaviors** of objects.
 They can take parameters, perform operations or calculations, and return a value.

+## final Keyword for creating immutable variables

+When applied to a variable, it must be initialized at the time of declaration or inside the constructor if it's an instance variable.
+For methods, marking them as `final` prevents them from being overridden in subclasses, ensuring consistent behavior across different implementations.
+Similarly, when a class is declared as `final`, it cannot be subclassed, making it a reliable choice for creating immutable and secure classes that maintain their integrity throughout the application lifecycle.